Elías López Sobá

-Elías López Sobá (born in 1927) is a Puerto Rican classical music pianist and educator.
-Together with musical director Justino Diaz, Elias López Sobá has been co-directing the annual Casals Festival since 2010.
+Elías López Sobá (17 April 1927 – 14 August 2023) was a Puerto Rican classical music pianist and educator.
+Together with musical director Justino Diaz, Elias López Sobá co-directed the annual Casals Festival from 2010.
 Some sources considered him one of the most outstanding pianists and instrumentalists in 20th century Puerto Rico.

 Early years

-López-Sobá was born in Ponce, Puerto Rico, in 1927.
+López Sobá was born in Ponce, Puerto Rico on 17 April 1927.

 Training

-López-Sobá attended the Longy School of Music in Massachusetts, graduating in 1951.
+López Sobá attended the Longy School of Music in Massachusetts, graduating in 1951.
 He also studied at the Bennington College of the University of Vermont, where he graduated with a Master of Arts.
-In 1953 he obtained a Fulbright scholarship which allowed him to continue studies in piano at the Academy of the music of Vienna, under Alfred Brendel and Zubin Mehta and where graduated magna cum laude, winning the first medal in the international music competition in 1955.
+In 1953 he obtained a Fulbright scholarship which allowed him to continue studies in piano at the Academy of the music of Vienna, under Alfred Brendel and Zubin Mehta and where he graduated magna cum laude, winning the first medal in the international music competition in 1955.
 He then moved to Italy to enhance his piano skills under Arturo Benedetti Michelangeli.
 In 1961 he returned to Puerto Rico to teaching in the Faculty of Humanities of the University of Puerto Rico.
-Between 1965 and 1967 López-Sobá completed his Master of Music degree at Boston University.
+Between 1965 and 1967 López Sobá completed his Master of Music degree at Boston University.